-Shareowners will vote on the following proposals at the Annual Meeting:
+Shareowners will vote at the Annual Meeting on whether to:

+1) elect Barry C. Johnson, William T. McCormick, Jr., and Keith D. Nosbusch as directors;

-- 1. The election of Bruce M. Rockwell and Joseph F. Toot, Jr. as directors; - 2.
-The approval of the selection of Deloitte & Touche, LLP as our independent registered public accounting firm for fiscal year 2008; and - 3.
-The approval of our 2008 Long-Term Incentives Plan.
+2) approve the selection of Deloitte & Touche, LLP as our independent registered public accounting firm for fiscal year 2010; and

+3) approve the amendments to our 2008 Long-Term Incentives Plan described in the proxy statement.

-The Board of Directors recommends that you vote for the election of the named directors, and the proposals to approve Deloitte & Touche and our 2008 Long-Term Incentives Plan.
+The Board of Directors recommends that you vote for the election of the named directors and the proposals to approve Deloitte & Touche and the amendments to our 2008 Long-Term Incentives Plan described in the proxy statement.

-December 14, 2007
+December 11, 2009

-ROCKWELL AUTOMATION, INC. GUIDELINES FOR DETERMINING DIRECTOR INDEPENDENCE
+ROCKWELL AUTOMATION, INC.